About Claire Cavalieri

 Warm olive oil and butter in electric frying pan set at 350 degrees (or skillet at medium high), then add the garlic and onion; stir for a few minutes until garlic begins to turn light golden.
 Add chicken pieces and cook until golden brown on both sides.
 Then add all the vegetables on top of the chicken.
 Sprinkle salt and pepper and all the dried seasonings on top of the veggies and chicken (I go heavy on the seasonings and sherry for a zestier flavor).
 Then pour the wine and water on top of everything.

 Let cook for 10-15 minutes.
-Then turn temperature down to about 250 (or low), cover pan, and let simmer for about 1 hour or until veggies are tender.
-If the liquid is drying up while simmering, add another cup of both sherry and water.
+Then turn temperature down to about 250 (or low), cover pan, and let simmer for about 45 min-1 hour or until veggies are tender.
+If the liquid is drying up while simmering, add half cup of both sherry and water.

 Note: I serve this dish with Lundberg’s Wild Rice